cadenedam/AnimeGuesser/README.md

 - [Features](#features)

 ### Introduction
-AnimeGuesser is a program built using javascript, MongoDB, HTML, React, and Python.
+AnimeGuesser is a program built using JavaScript, MongoDB, HTML, React, and Python.
 It showcases a simplistic use case for MVC architecture (Model-View-Controller), by implementing handling of data logic and communication alongside rudimentary UI controls.
 Then, we take a step further and make use of Python's MoviePy library, creating custom "Guess the anime" videos.
 As a kid, I used to watch anime with my siblings, and would often play games where we can listen to a song from an anime, and then have to guess which anime it's from.
 AnimeGuesser takes that game and semi-automates it, allowing a user to easily create "Guess the anime" videos!

 ### Installation
 - Clone this repository